 - Metabolism of cholesterol to bile acids

-- Protects DND and RNA from free radial damage
+- Protects DNA and RNA from free radial damage

 - Promotes wound healing

 - Aids immune function

 Most mammals manufacture their own Vitamin C, with the exception of primates (excluding monkeys), guinea pigs, and humans.